Cyclone (computer)

-The Cyclone, was a vacuum tube computer, built by Iowa State College (later University) at Ames, Iowa.
+The Cyclone is a vacuum-tube computer, built by Iowa State College (later University) at Ames, Iowa.
 The computer was commissioned in July 1959.
 It was based on the IAS architecture developed by John von Neumann.
-The prototype was ILLIAC, the University of Illinois Automatic Computer.
+The Cyclone was based on ILLIAC, the University of Illinois Automatic Computer.
 The Cyclone used 40-bit words, used two 20-bit instructions per word, and each instruction had an eight-bit op-code and a 12-bit operand or address field.
 In general IAS-based computers were not code compatible with each other, although originally math routines which ran on the ILLIAC would also run on the Cyclone.

 The Cyclone was completed just as the transistor was replacing the vacuum tube as an active computing element.
 The Cyclone had about 2,500 vacuum tubes, 1,521 of which were type 5844.
 (The IBM 1401 computer, announced the same year, was fully transistorized.
 About 15,000 IBM 1401 machines were produced.)

 The supervisor of the Cyclone computer construction was Dr. R. M. Stewart, a professor of physics at ISC (now ISU).
 The paper-tape input was upgraded with an optical character reader using a high-speed stepper motor, again by a person from the Physics Department.
 Robert Asbury Sharpe organized and taught courses for interested faculty and wrote an assembler as well as an ALGOL compiler for the Cyclone.

 The Cyclone solved 40 equations with 40 unknowns in less than four minutes.
 This was the same type of problem that the Atanasoff–Berry Computer was designed to solve twenty years earlier at the same college.

 The Cyclone computer was 10 feet tall, 12 feet long, 3 feet wide, and contained over 2,700 vacuum tubes.
-The Cyclone used 19 kW of electric power and weighed about 5000 lb.
+It used 19 kW of electric power and weighed about 5000 lb.
 "Good time" was about 40 hours per week.